Why You Shouldn’t Hire Engineers That Are Jerks

 And that was that.
 Another hiring mistake.
 I don’t regret us taking the chance on Terry because it’s oh so hard to find really good engineers.

 However, this was another reminder that you shouldn’t expect someone to suddenly change on a dime and be something different.
-Terry showed his true colors through 20 years of bouncing from one company to the next.
+Terry showed his true colors through twenty years of bouncing from one company to the next.
 It was our mistake to expect something different.

 For more, read: How You Can Hire 10X Engineers For Your Startup